 Great Reception and Options

 The Sangean PR-D18GR has a decent AM and excellent FM radio reception.
 Moreover, this portable radio includes DSP chip which has definitely improved many recent AM FM portable radios to new performance levels at low cost.
+For instance, aside from 10 memory channels and a backlit LCD display, this best portable radio also features a rubberized border to help keep it in place and absorb any shocks.

 2. Sony ICF-F10 – Best Portable Radio AM FM